bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/Trustee.md

     }

-    // Push model which allows the owner to transfer tokens to the beneficiary.
+    // Push model which allows ops to transfer tokens to the beneficiary.
-    // The exact amount to transfer is calculated by owner based on agreements with
+    // The exact amount to transfer is calculated based on agreements with
     // the beneficiaries.
 Here we only restrict that the total amount transfered cannot
     // exceed what has been granted.
     // BK Ok - Only ops can execute